Black-hole evaporation for cosmological observers: Analyzing the Evaporation Model

+First, the~evaporation dynamics governed by Equation~\eqref{M(tau)} tends to the standard Schwarzschild description as $r'_0 \to 0$.
+For example, a~trajectory with $r'_0 = 10^{-10}$ at present cosmic time ($\tau' = 0.75$) matches the Schwarzschild solution with a discrepancy of approximately $10^{-10}$ [verifiable via Equation~\eqref{transformation cosmic time to u}, and~noting that we are comparing analytic solutions].
+Consequently, the~solid blue curve in Figure~\ref{final x initial mass at current age} serves as an effective reference for comparing all other cases with the conventional Schwarzschild evaporation~scenario.

-Additionally, it is important to notice that the evaporation process is not readily predicted by the initial distance between the black hole and the observer.
-For example, the evaporation may occur at a slower rate for some observers, as it happens for $r'_0 = 0.311\,$.
-In this case, a black hole that should have vanished (when considering the usual treatment) could still be present.
-Conversely, for observers who start their trajectory close to the cosmological horizon, the evaporation process occurs at a faster rate.
-For instance, considering the trajectory characterized by $r'_0 = 0.997$, a black hole of initial mass around $1.25 \times 10^{-19} M_\odot$ (red dash-dotted line) would have been completely evaporated from their perspective, but would barely have evaporated any of its mass in the Schwarzschild model (well approximated by the solid blue line in Figure~\ref{final x initial mass at current age} as just described).
+Additionally, the~evaporation rate cannot be simply inferred by the initial distance between the black hole and the observer.
+For~example, the~evaporation may occur at a slower rate for some observers, as~it happens for $r'_0 = 0.311\,$.
+In~this case, a~black hole that should have vanished (when considering the usual treatment) could still be present.
+Conversely, observers who start their trajectory close to the cosmological horizon ($r'_0 \approx 1$) can experience dramatically accelerated evaporation.
+A striking example occurs for $r'_0 = 0.997$.
+While a black hole with $M_0 = 1.25 \times 10^{-19} M_\odot$ (red dash-dotted curve in Figure~\ref{final x initial mass at current age}) would have completely evaporated from this observer's perspective, it would show a mass loss of less than 20\% in the Schwarzschild approximation (solid blue curve in Figure~\ref{final x initial mass at current age}).

+As a direct consequence of our analysis, if~a PBH signal were detected, inferring its initial mass from the standard evaporation model could be significantly erroneous, as~our relative motion to the compact object would not be taken into account.
+For~example, a~detected PBH with a current mass of $5 \times 10^{-20} M_\odot$ could be interpreted as a heavier object in our model, when compared to the standard (static) scenario summarized by Equation~\eqref{typical_time_frame}.